Burundi travel advice

 There is no centralized number to reach emergency services.

 Nairobi - High Commission of Canada

-For emergency consular assistance, call the high-commission of Canada in Nairobi, Kenya and follow the instructions.
-At any time, you may also call the Emergency Watch and Response Centre in Ottawa.
+For emergency consular assistance, call the High Commission of Canada to Kenya in Nairobi and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.